top of page

 Associate Professor, Biological Sciences, Colorado Mesa University

-Role(s): Operations, Strategic Planning, and Communications
+Role(s): Director of Strategic Planning and Communications

 Dr. Johanna Varner is a small mammal biologist with diverse skills in science communication and media.
 Shortly after completing her PhD, she spent 10 weeks as a AAAS Mass Media Fellow at KQED Science, where she learned basics of professional social media, film editing and production, and news production for web, print, and radio.
 Her efforts to involve the public in pika monitoring resulted in her winning the 2018 AAAS Early Career Award for Public Engagement in Science, one of the highest honors celebrating outreach and participatory science.
 On Limelight Rainforest, she is directing ground operations during competitions, producing films for XPRIZE Waypoints, advising the team on a variety of strategic issues, and managing the team's digital media presence.